 1. Sign-up bonuses

-The Sapphire Reserve comes with a 50,000 point sign-up bonus after you spend $4,000 within the first three months while the Sapphire Preferred also comes with a 50,000 point sign-up bonus after you spend $4,000 within the first three months (but allows you to earn an additional 5,000 points when you add an authorized user).
+The Sapphire Reserve comes with a 50,000 point sign-up bonus after you spend $4,000 within the first three months while the Sapphire Preferred also comes with a 50,000 point sign-up bonus after you spend $4,000 within the first three months (full review can be found here).

 If you value Ultimate Rewards at 2 cents per point, that’s the equivalent of receiving $1,000 as a sign-up bonus offer which is fantastic.